Antoine Davis

-Antoine Davis (born October 3, 1998) is an American college basketball player for the Detroit Mercy Titans of the Horizon League.
-He has twice been named the Horizon League Player of the Year.
+Antoine Davis (born October 3, 1998) is an American professional basketball player for the Stockton Kings of the NBA G League.
+He played college basketball for the Detroit Mercy Titans.
+He was twice named the Horizon League Player of the Year, a five-time All-Horizon League First Team selection, and finished his career as NCAA Division I's second all-time leading scorer with 3,664 points and all-time three-point shot maker.

-Early life and high school career
+Early life

 Davis was born in Bloomington, Indiana, where his father, Mike Davis, was a member of the Indiana Hoosiers basketball coaching staff under Bob Knight.
 He started training for basketball at age 12 and worked with well-known coach John Lucas II in Houston, Texas.
 In part to continue his partnership with Lucas, he was homeschooled from seventh grade through high school and played basketball for Houston Homeschool Athletics (aka HHA Mavericks, fka SATCH Mavericks), a private homeschool support organization based in Houston.
 Davis played for Houston Hoops on the Amateur Athletic Union (AAU) circuit and averaged 23 points per game as a senior for HHA.
 A consensus three-star recruit, he was considered undersized, at 6 ft 1 in and 150 lbs, and did not receive offers from any major NCAA Division I programs.
 After originally signing with Houston, Davis walked on to Detroit Mercy, where his father had been appointed head coach.

 College career

 Davis scored 32 points in his debut for Detroit Mercy against Western Michigan.
 He had 42 points against Loyola (MD) several weeks later, setting a Detroit freshman record.
 Davis scored 48 points in a win over Wright State, hitting 10-of-15 three-pointers.
 In the season finale, Davis scored 30 points versus Northern Kentucky, and the Titans finished 11–20.
 Davis finished the season with 132 three-pointers, surpassing the NCAA freshman record of 122 set by Stephen Curry.
 He became the first freshman to be named to the First Team All-Horizon League team since Gordon Hayward.
 Davis had 23 games in which he scored 20 or more points, and his 784 points was one behind Rashad Phillips' single-season school record 785 points in the 2000–01 season.
 Davis was the third-leading scorer in NCAA Division I with 26.1 points per game, to go with 3.1 rebounds and 3.6 assists per game.

 On February 29, 2020, Davis scored a season-high 43 points including two clinching free throws with 5.3 seconds remaining in a 90–88 victory over IUPUI.
 Davis was named to the First Team All-Horizon League at the conclusion of the regular season.
 He led the league in scoring with 24.3 points per game while also averaged 4.5 assists per game.

-Davis passed the 2,000 career point mark on February 25, 2021 in a semifinal Horizon League tournament game against Robert Morris.
+Davis passed the 2,000 career point mark on February 25, 2021, in a semifinal Horizon League tournament game against Robert Morris.
 Davis scored 46 points, three shy of the school's single-game scoring mark, while connecting on 10 three-pointers.